This article includes some examples of how notifications can be configured in your CMMS for different types of users.

-In this sample case, the technician only wants to get notifications for work assigned to him/her, or their team.
-If you assign notifications in their user settings, they will get all notifications for assigned assets or assigned area.
+In this sample case, the technician only wants to receive notifications for work assigned to them or their team.

 1. Turn off all automatic notifications:

 2. By simply assigning them to the PMs or work orders, they automatically get added to the notifications tab, and receive those selected notifications.